I had moved to Brisbane. That was about a twelve-hour drive from my old home in Newcastle; a twelve-hour drive from my old friends and my family.

 ‘So…tell me!
 Did you talk to any cute boys?’

-‘Uh, hello to you too…no I haven’t,’ I answered, bluntly, over the phone.
+‘Hello to you too,’ I answered bluntly, over the phone.

-‘Yes, but you should see what they do at lunch!
-They all find a spot and make out with anyone they can find!
+‘Yes, but you should see what they do at lunch.
+Everyone finds a spot and make outs with each other!
 I think the whole school is in on it,’ I held the phone between my chin and shoulder as I zipped open my school bag.

 ‘What?!
 Don’t the teachers do anything?’

 I paused before answering, considering whether I should tell her that when I meant the whole school I meant the teachers too, but she was too gullible.
-‘Abigail, I’m just messing with you!’
+‘Abigail, I’m just messing with you,' I remarked, rolling my eyes.

-I shook my head and grinned thinking about how easily she had been sucked in.
 ‘I made a new friend as soon as I set foot in the school.
-Well, after I crashed into a boy, but Grace is really nice.’
+Well, after I crashed into another student... but Grace is really nice.’

-‘Wait…was the boy cute?’ she asked slyly.
+‘Wait…was the student cute?’ she asked slyly.
 I groaned and heard her laugh on the other end.
-‘You probably made out with him at lunch with your new friends.’
+‘You probably made out with them at lunch with your new friends.’

 ‘Yep, you got me!
 No, but I did see a cute boy.
 Well, he’s more like gorgeous and his last name is Robyn.’